 We’ll focus on the traditional Jewish version of babka which begins with a brioche dough that’s twisted and baked high in a loaf pan.
 Baked until golden brown and best enjoyed warm when the Nutella is extra melty.
 Self control and babka do not coexist.

-There are many ways to make babka.
-This is how we’re doing it today, a recipe based off of my cinnamon roll dough.
-This recipe will make 2 loaves.
-Freeze one or gift it to someone special.
-Trust me, someone will want this gift. 😉
+There are many ways to make babka, and today we’re using dough based off of my overnight cinnamon rolls.
+This babka recipe makes 2 loaves– freeze one or gift it to someone special.
+Trust me, someone will want this gift!

-- make a brioche dough – a soft, rich, puffy, and very buttery yeast dough– we’ll review the dough below.
+- Make a brioche dough.
+This is a soft, rich, puffy, and very buttery yeast dough– we’ll review the dough below.

 Baking with Yeast Guide